pudly/schmopera-hugo/content/articles/mo-elektra.md

 youtube_url = ""

 +++
 Minnesota Opera opens its 52nd season this weekend with [Richard Strauss' _Elektra_](https://mnopera.org/season/2019-2020/elektra/).
+The true stars of the night are the 85-piece orchestra, passionately led by [Elias Grandy](https://mnopera.org/biography/elias-grandy/) and playing with a rich and sustained intensity.
+The orchestra is onstage, displaced by the film crew in the pit.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1570496160/media/2019/10/MOElektra_T8A0284_nuzoeo.jpg){{% /md %}}

 <figcaption> in Elektra, Minnesota Opera, 2019.
 Photo: Cory Weaver.</figcaption>

 </figure>

-The true stars of the night are the 85-piece orchestra, passionately led by [Elias Grandy](https://mnopera.org/biography/elias-grandy/) and playing with a rich and sustained intensity throughout the night.
-The orchestra is onstage, displaced by the film crew in the pit.

 Singing the title character is [Sabine Hogrefe](https://mnopera.org/biography/sabine-hogrefe/), a veteran of this opera who brings her Elektra worldwide.
 She approaches the character with the extreme drama that this tragedy deserves.
 There is good chemistry between Hogrefe's Elektra and [Marcy Stonikas](http://www.marcystonikas.com/) as her sister, Chrysothemis.